Alan Baxter (author): Personal life

-Baxter’s writing accolades include being an eight-time finalist in the Aurealis Awards, an eight-time finalist in the Australian Shadows Awards and a seven-time finalist in the Ditmar Awards.
-He won the 2014 Australian Shadows Award for Best Short Story (“Shadows of the Lonely Dead”), the 2015 Australian Shadows Paul Haines Award For Long Fiction (“In Vaulted Halls Entombed”), the 2016 Australian Shadows Award for Best Collection (Crow Shine), and the 2019 Australian Shadows Award for Best Collection (Served Cold).
-He is also a past winner of the AHWA Short Story Competition (“It’s Always the Children Who Suffer”).

-In November 2020, Baxter became President of the Australasian Horror Writers Association.
-He’s also a Full Active Member of the US-based Horror Writer’s Association.

 Baxter is married to Glover Prize-winning Australian artist, Halinka Orszulok.

-They have one son.
+Awards

+Baxter's writing accolades include being a thirteen-time finalist in the Aurealis Awards, an eight-time finalist in the Australian Shadows Awards and a fourteen-time finalist in the Ditmar Awards.
+He won the 2014 Australian Shadows Award for Best Short Story ("Shadows of the Lonely Dead"), the 2015 Australian Shadows Paul Haines Award For Long Fiction ("In Vaulted Halls Entombed"), the 2016 Australian Shadows Award for Best Collection (Crow Shine), and the 2019 Australian Shadows Award for Best Collection (Served Cold).
+He is also a past winner of the AHWA Short Story Competition ("It's Always the Children Who Suffer").
+Alan's work has made the Preliminary Ballot for the Bram Stoker Awards three times (Crow Shine, 2016 Bram Stoker Award (TM) for Superior Achievement in a Fiction Collection, The Gulp 2021 Bram Stoker Award (TM) for Superior Achievement in a Fiction Collection, and Sallow Bend 2022 Bram Stoker Award for Superior Achievement in a Novel).

+Alan's 2015 Australian Shadows Paul Haines Award-winning story, "In Vaulted Halls Entombed", was adapted for Season 3 of the Netflix Original Series, Love, Death & Robots.

+From November 2020 to November 2023, Baxter was President of the Australasian Horror Writers Association.
+He's also a Full Active Member of the US-based Horror Writer's Association.